HypeCheck

 Absorption & Bioavailability

-Moderate — Reb A itself is absorbed within 1 hour of oral intake, but it is rapidly converted to steviol and steviol glucuronide by gut bacteria.
+Moderate — Reb A is absorbed within 1 hour of ingestion, but most of it is converted by gut bacteria to steviol and steviol glucuronide.
 Steviol glucuronide peaks around 12–19 hours post-dose and is excreted primarily in urine (~59–62% of dose).
-The parent compound Reb A does not appear to be the active form in the body.

 Red Flags to Watch For

-• Gut microbiome effects are unclear — early research suggests Reb A may influence bacterial quorum sensing, but long-term human data is absent
+• Gut microbiome effects are unclear — early research suggests it may influence bacterial quorum sensing, but long-term human data is lacking

 Products Containing Rebaudioside A